“Wait, you’re only 21? Geez, I’m 43, why the heck am I letting you call me “kid”?”

 The Meaning of Life

 Consider the perspective that many longer-lived races would gain from their longevity.
-A dwarf is considered young until the age of 50;² long enough to see most humans they meet grow old and settle into retirement, or maybe even die as they become unable to fight off fevers and disease as they grow older (really, without modern medicine a lifespan of 60 is asking for a lot).
+A dwarf is considered young until the age of 50;4 long enough to see most humans they meet grow old and settle into retirement, or maybe even die as they become unable to fight off fevers and disease as they grow older (really, without modern medicine a lifespan of 60 is asking for a lot).
 An elf would see the rise and fall of entire eras before becoming an adult!
-Imagine having had to live through the entire reign of Queen Elizabeth II (and her father) before your peers recognized that you had wisdom to add to a serious discussion.
-Now imagine actually having lived through those 70 years, and possibly having ten times that long yet to go if you eke out every year you can.
+Imagine having to live through the entire reign of Queen Elizabeth II (and her father) before your peers recognize that your opinion was worth listening to!

 Even a relatively young member of a longer-lived race would start to appreciate this.
 Imagine you are a dwarf who has adventured for 10 years with a group of humans, watching them grow noticeably older while, by human standards, you’ve barely aged a day.
 How do you think it would affect your life philosophy to see friends change so quickly?
 How would this impact—or even shape—your culture?